vindarel/bacalisp/lisp-tutorial-clog-contest/clog-contest.md

 ---

-# Writing an interactive web app in Common Lisp: Hunchentoot then CLOG

 We want a web app to display a list of data and have an input field to interactively filter it.

 We'll start with a simple, regular web app built with